 Concerns about financial irregularity and impropriety, waste and fraud at funded institutions should be routed to the appropriate funder or regulator.

-In the case of the OfS, concerns should be routed through our public interest disclosure process.
+In the case of the OfS, concerns should be routed through our complaints and notifications process.

 The OfS uses a number of different data sources.
 Sometimes institutions request that this data be amended.
 The OfS’s data amendments panel assesses all proposed amendments and judges whether the identified errors are widespread and significant enough to require action.